jvilk/site/index.md

 title: About Me
 image:
   feature: about_photo.jpg
-excerpt: "John Vilk is a fourth year PhD student at UMass Amherst."
+excerpt: "John Vilk is a fifth year PhD student at UMass Amherst."
 modified: 2014-08-08T19:44:38.564948-04:00
 ---

-I am a fourth year PhD student at the University of Massachusetts Amherst.
+I am a fifth year PhD student at the University of Massachusetts Amherst.
 I work in the [PLASMA](http://www.cs.umass.edu/~plasma/) lab with [Emery Berger](http://emeryberger.com/).
 Feel free to [contact me](../contact/) if you want to get in touch!

 * Table of Contents
 {:toc}

 ## Research

-I am interested in bringing general purpose programming to the web, including the resources that these programs require.
-To achieve this goal, my research brings existing operating system abstractions and programming languages into the web browser in a portable manner using JavaScript.
-My work enables developers to use existing and well-tested general purpose code in the browser environment.
+I am interested in bringing general purpose programming and novel debugging techniques to constrained programming environments, such as the web browser.
+These environments lack common operating system abstractions and constrain execution in ways that preclude reusing code written for general purpose programming environments.
+At the same time, these programs exhibit characteristics that can be exploited to produce low-overhead debugging tools.

-> **Lightweight JavaScript Virtual Machines**
+> **Mesovirtualization: Enabling Lightweight Virtual Machines**
 >
+> We introduce mesovirtualization, a new technique for running lightweight VMs in the cloud.
+> Mesovirtualization leverages the fact that many cloud applications run atop a managed runtime; by treating the managed runtime interface as the definition for a virtualized hardware environment, we capture rich, high-level application semantics while ignoring large amounts of low-level architectural state that traditional virtualization approaches have to manage.
+> The resulting VMs are orders of magnitude smaller than traditional Xen images.
+>
+> Mesovirtualization enables efficient implementations of VM services that have traditionally been expensive to support.
+> For example, we demonstrate that mesovirtualization makes VM snapshotting and event logging cheap; using these two primitives, we construct the first time travel debugger which is fast enough to run on production systems.
 >Virtual machines are useful for many tasks.
 For example, the virtualization layer acts as a convenient boundary for encapsulating program state, letting users snapshot, migrate, and resume complex, multi-level software applications.
-The virtual machine interface (VMI) also provides a natural introspection point for logging nondeterministic events that affect program execution.
-These event logs enable a variety of security and debugging analyses.
+> The virtual machine interface (VMI) also provides a natural introspection point for logging nondeterministic events that affect program execution.
->
-> Prior VMIs like Xen focus on providing strong and efficient isolation.
-In this paper, we describe a new approach called interrogative virtualization whose primary goal is to *efficiently capture application-level semantics* in order to *minimize the size of VM snapshots and event logs.* By raising the abstraction level of the VMI to that of the application of interest, interrogative VMs can safely ignore large portions of architectural state in the OS and the hardware.
-As a concrete demonstration, we introduce *JavaScript virtual machines*, and describe how a managed runtime, suitably extended to capture a small number of nontraditional events, defines an interrogative VMI whose virtual machines are an order of magnitude smaller than those of prior VMIs like Xen.
-We show that interrogative virtualization can retain standard VM security guarantees while still preserving small VM sizes by layering the interrogative VMI atop a traditional VMI like Xen.
-To demonstrate the utility of interrogative VMIs, we build MoveJS, a system that efficiently migrates the client-side of web applications across physical machines, and ReJS, a time-travel debugger for the browser.
+> These event logs enable a variety of security and debugging analyses.
 >
 > This work is currently in submission.
 >